incuna/django-pgcrypto-fields/README.md

 #### `.distinct('encrypted_field_name')`

-Due to a missing feature in the Django ORM, using `discinct()` on an encrypted field does not work for Django 2.0.x and lower.
+Due to a missing feature in the Django ORM, using `distinct()` on an encrypted field does not work for Django 2.0.x and lower.

 The normal distinct works on Django 2.1.x and higher: